loader

 Fern RossDo Androids Dream of Electric Sheep

-These costumes are designed and constructed for use in a film production of Phillip K. Dick's 1968 post-nuclear novel Do Androids Dream of Electric Sheep?
-Which explores themes of destruction, consumerism and humanity.
+These costumes are designed and constructed for use in a film production of Phillip K. Dick's 1968 post-nuclear novel Do Androids Dream of Electric Sheep? which explores themes of destruction, consumerism and humanity.
 The piece would be set in a post-nuclear war 1992 San Francisco, focusing on the character of Deckard, a bounty hunter, and his adversary Rachel Rosen, an android he has been tasked to hunt.
 My designs were heavily influenced by the economic and political climates of the 1960's, particularly the fear of the growing power in the East.
 This led me to include elements of historical Japanese dress within my costumes.

 Instragram: @ferndoesart